 - Social Distancing: Staff, participants, parents/guardians, and other spectators not from the same household should by separated by 6 ft. whenever possible except in situations where instructor/student (ex: personal training, sports, dance, swimming) or participant/participant (ex: dancing, martial arts) must be in close proximity.
 For those activities that require close proximity between participants, assign a permanent partner for the entire session and the partners should practice social distancing as a unit.

 - Limit Capacity: Limit capacity based on ability to spread out to meet social distancing of 6 ft. between participants.

-- Facility Equipment: Rearrange equipment (ex: treadmill, bike, elliptical, stretching devices, weights, etc.) to be able to meet social distancing of a 6 ft radius between pieces of equipment.
+- Traffic And Facility Equipment: Consider making foot traffic single direction.
+Rearrange equipment (ex: treadmill, bike, elliptical, stretching devices, weights, etc.) to be able to meet social distancing of a 6 ft radius between pieces of equipment.

 - Participant Provided Equipment: Participants should bring their own equipment whenever possible such as mats, bands, rackets, balls, etc.

 - Marking: Use floor markings to separate participants by 6 ft. whenever applicable.

 - Seating Areas: Remove excess seating areas to discourage lingering.

 - Hand Washing / Sanitizer Stations And Disinfectant Wipes: Hand washing stations and/or hand sanitizing stations (at least 60% alcohol) should be available throughout the facility for staff and participants.
 In addition, the facility should provide disinfectant hand wipes so that participants can wipe down their own equipment between use.